Peanut, Tree Nut and Seed Allergy

 Peanut and tree nut allergy is most common in infants and young children, but may appear for the first time in adults.
-Peanut allergy often receives greater attention because it is common (3% of infants), exposure is hard to avoid and in some cases even trace amounts can trigger symptoms.
-Around 20% of cases resolve, and while severity may occasionally lessen with age, around 20% of cases can become worse with time.
+Peanut allergy is common (3% of infants have peanut allergy), it can be hard to avoid, and in some cases even trace amounts of peanuts can trigger symptoms.

 Food proteins trigger food allergy

-The substances triggering allergic reactions to food are the proteins in the food.
-If a person is allergic to one protein present in one food only (such as peanut or egg) then an allergic reaction can only occur if they eat that one particular food.
-Some individuals may be allergic to more than one protein in more than one food and so may be allergic to several foods.
+Proteins in food can trigger allergic reactions in some people.
+If a person is allergic to one protein present in one food only (such as peanut or egg) then an allergic reaction can only occur if they eat that food.
+Some people may be allergic to more than one protein in more than one food, so they may be allergic to several foods.

-The term "tree nuts" also has limited meaning, as the foods that we consume from these plants come from a wide variety of different botanical families such as Rosaceae (almonds), Anacardiaceae (cashews), Proteaceae (macadamia nuts) or Lecythidaceae (Brazil nuts).
+- Tree nuts has limited meaning, as the foods that we consume from these plants come from a wide variety of different botanical families such as Rosaceae (almonds), Anacardiaceae (cashews), Proteaceae (macadamias) or Lecythidaceae (Brazil nuts).

-When we think of seeds, we often think of small seeds like sesame seed, sunflower seed, poppy seed or pumpkin seed.
-In fact, coconut (including the husk and inner white flesh that we eat) is also a seed, albeit a very large one!
-Many of the foods that we consider to be "nuts" are in fact part of a seed or its food source, often with the outer fruit or coating removed.
+- Small seeds include sesame seeds, sunflower seeds, poppy seeds or pumpkin seeds.
+Coconut husk and inner white flesh is also a seed.
+Many of the foods that we consider to be nuts are part of a seed or its food source, often with the outer fruit or coating removed.

 Peanuts are legumes, not nuts

-Peanuts are legumes, like peas, lentils and chickpeas (and also diverse other plants like wattles and the black bean tree of Queensland).
-The proteins in peanut are very different to those in tree nuts (such as almonds, Brazil nuts, cashews, hazelnut, macadamia nuts, pecans, pistachios or walnuts).
-Therefore someone allergic to peanut is not automatically going to be allergic to tree nuts.
+Peanuts are legumes, like peas, lentils and chickpeas, and diverse other plants like wattles and the black bean tree of Queensland.
+The proteins in peanut are very different to those in tree nuts which include almonds, Brazil nuts, cashews, hazelnut, macadamia nuts, pecans, pistachios or walnuts.
+Therefore, someone who is allergic to peanut is not automatically going to be allergic to tree nuts.

 Cross reactivity is difficult to understand and harder to predict

 Cross reactivity means that a similar protein is present in a range of different foods.
 If the same protein is present in several foods, then that person may have allergic reactions to any food containing that protein.
-Examples of cross reactivity include people allergic to similar proteins present in hen's egg and duck eggs; or cow's milk and goat's milk; or cashew nut and pistachio nut.
+Examples of cross reactivity include people allergic to similar proteins present in hen and duck eggs; cow's and goat's milk; or cashew and pistachio nuts.

-It is sometimes difficult to predict whether a person will be allergic to one unique protein allergen present in one food only, or several similar cross reactive proteins present in multiple foods, simply based on whether foods have a similar appearance.
-Therefore it is not possible to reliably predict the likelihood of allergy to seed or nut like food without allergy testing to that particular food.
+It may be difficult to predict whether a person will be allergic to one unique protein allergen present in one food only, or several similar cross reactive proteins present in multiple foods.
+Therefore, it is not possible to reliably predict the likelihood of allergy to seed or nut like foods without allergy testing to that particular food.